13 Natural Remedies To Get Rid Of Jock Itch

 Jock itch is caused due to:

-• Warmth near the inner thighs and groin area, facilitating fungal infection
+• Warmth near the inner thighs and groin area, which may lead to a fungal skin infection

 • Skin friction or chafing